 The purpose of the District has been set out in CPD as (1) to advance the mission of the Church by enabling circuits to work together and support each other, and together to engage in mission to the wider society of the region in which they are set and (2) to link the Connexion and circuits, especially in training, and also by approving applications for grant aid to circuits.
 Its role has been significantly enlarged in recent years in two respects.
 First, by the creation of District Advance Funds, made up of mandatory contributions from circuit funds, Districts are enabled to direct resources across circuit boundaries to areas of priority within the District.
 Secondly, responsibility for the approval of most projects for works to be done on local church or circuit property has been devolved to the District from the connexional level (see Chapel Affairs).

-There has been continuing debate about the rôle and functions of the District in the life of the Connexion, stimulated in part in recent years by the “Regrouping for Mission: Mapping a Way Forward” process, which has resulted in a growing number of circuit amalgamations, creating fewer, larger Circuits.
-A report brought to the Conference in 2013, “Larger than Circuit”, reviewed the history and present position, and set in motion of period of consultation within and between Districts about future patterns and structures.
+There has been continuing debate about the rôle and functions of the District in the life of the Connexion, stimulated in part in recent years by the 'Regrouping for Mission: Mapping a Way Forward' process, which has resulted in a growing number of circuit amalgamations, creating fewer, larger Circuits.
+A report brought to the Conference in 2013, 'Larger than Circuit', reviewed the history and present position, and set in motion of period of consultation within and between Districts about future patterns and structures.
+In 2016, it was reported (Agenda pp.107-120) that whilst there were various areas which had been identified for further development, such as the leadership role of District Chairs and the need for periodic reviews of district life, there was no widespread desire for radical change of the structures of Districts.